2021 Saint Lucian general election: Conduct

 The Caribbean Community sent a team of ten election observers for the main election as well as the advance polls on 23 July, and gave a favourable initial assessment.
 Chaired by Alvin Smith, the five-member team from the Commonwealth also praised the conduct of the elections, but criticised the slow updating of the voter registry.
 The Organization of American States sent a team of twelve election observers.

 Results

-The opposition SLP won the most seats, gaining 7 seats to win a super majority of 13 out of the 17 in the House of Assembly.
+The opposition SLP won a supermajority of 13 of the 17 seats, a gain of seven.
 This was the highest number of seats won by a single party since 1997.
 The UWP retained only two seats, those of PM Chastanet and Commerce Minister Bradley Felix, with the party facing its second worst performance in history, only behind the 1997 elections.
-Among its many loses, the UWP lost the Micoud North seat (which had been previously held by former Prime Minister John Compton) for the first time since independence.
+Among its many loses, the UWP lost the Micoud North seat for the first time since independence.
 Two former UWP members running as independents, Stephenson King and Richard Frederick, won their seats, both by large margins.